Registration

 Directed and Individual Study

-For example, a directed study proposal may be approved if the course is not being offered that semester and the student needs to complete the course for graduation.
-The title of the directed study course will include DS.
+Directed Study: Directed study sections allow students to enroll individually in catalog-listed courses that are not offered during a particular semester.
+A directed study proposal may be approved if the course is unavailable that semester and the student needs it to graduate.
+Directed study course titles will include "DS."

 Where to Get More Information